Don't Let Migrations

 Tick the Boxes Before You Ship

-The same 13 checks come up on every migration, regardless of platform or scale.
+The same six pre-launch checks come up on every migration, regardless of platform or scale.
 Work through them in order.
-Your progress saves automatically, and the full breakdown of each item lives in the master checklist.
+Your progress saves automatically, and the full breakdown of each item, plus the launch-day and post-launch tracks, lives in the master checklist.

-Most migrations that lose rankings skip three or four of these.
+Most migrations that lose rankings skip two or three of these.
 None of them are hard.
 All of them are easy to forget under launch pressure.

 Read the Full Checklist →